 How is Hendra virus treated?

 While a vaccine is now available for horses, there is no treatment for the disease.

 What is done to protect Canadian horses from Hendra virus?

-The Canadian Food Inspection Agency (CFIA) imposes strict regulations on the import of animals and animal products from countries where Hendra virus is known to occur.
-These regulations are enforced through port-of-entry inspections done either by the Canada Border Services Agency or the CFIA.
+The Canadian Food Inspection Agency (CFIA) places strict regulations on the import of animals and animal products from countries where Hendra virus is known to occur.
+These regulations are enforced through port-of-entry inspections conducted either by the Canada Border Services Agency or the CFIA.

 In Canada, Hendra virus is an immediately notifiable disease under the Health of Animals Regulations.
-Only laboratories are required to contact the CFIA regarding the suspicion or diagnosis of one of these diseases.
+Laboratories are required to contact the CFIA regarding the suspicion or confirmation of this disease.

 How would the CFIA respond to an outbreak of Hendra virus in Canada?

 Canada's emergency response strategy in the event of an outbreak of Hendra virus would be to:

 - eliminate the disease; and

 - re-establish Canada's disease-free status as quickly as possible.